0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 #### 8.2.
 Logs: Fluent-bit, Elasticsearch, Kibana

-The **EFK stack** (Elasticsearch, Fluent-bit, Kibana) is used for centralized collection, routing, and analysis of logs in the StreamForge system:
+A centralized logging pipeline based on the **EFK stack** (Elasticsearch, Fluent-bit, Kibana) is implemented for system-wide log aggregation, routing, and analysis:

 - **Fluent-bit** applies a Lua filter for dynamic index creation based on tags (e.g., `internal-myapp-2025.08.07`), providing flexibility in log indexing.
 - **Elasticsearch** provides full-text search, aggregations, and log storage.